 Start your day with a simple, loose t-shirt that can protect your shoulder from the heat of the sun.
 Moreover, it can save your shoulder from the potential friction against the straps of the backpack.

 As we have already mentioned earlier, avoiding cotton would be a better choice in summer, picking up synthetic ones would be more preferable.

-Either it is cheap or pricy, it doesn’t matter, until and unless it provides the desired comfort as you require.
+Whether it is cheap or pricy, it doesn’t matter, until and unless it provides the desired comfort as you require.
 This is totally a personal choice when it comes to picking up t-shirts.

-But personally speaking, I find it more preferable when the shirt has no pockets, buttons, or frills and not even tight-fitting.
+But personally speaking, I find it more preferable when the shirt has no pockets, buttons, or frills and is not even tight-fitting.

 When it comes to picking up the right pants for your hiking trip, it mostly depends on the nature of your hiking area.

 Hiking areas are usually not natural human pathways, those areas might surprise you with wildlife diversities.
-So, we always suggest wearing long pants or, leggings that can cover your legs from all those threats.
+So, we always suggest wearing long pants or, summer hiking leggings that can cover your legs from all those threats.